Genesis Radio is on Get Me Radio! đŸŽ¶đŸ“»

 Max Headroom Appears in Genesis Radio Server Room – Doc No Longer Knows What’s Real

 [Genesis Radio HQ] – [Feb 21, 2025] – It started as just another late-night system check.
 Doc, Genesis Radio’s fearless program director and IT overlord, was alone in the server room, making sure the automation system wasn’t planning another coup.
 The hum of the machines filled the air.
 The monitors flickered.
-The station was operating smoothly… or so he thought.
+The station was operating smoothly

 And then, he appeared.